Research Associate, Dhaka University (2017-2023)

 Understanding cultural diversity and learning: Learner strategies for cross-cultural learning pedagogy and interaction

-Teaching of English Writing Pedagogy at Higher Secondary Level in Rural Areas of Bangladesh
+Teaching of English Writing Pedagogy at Higher Secondary Level in Bangladesh

 Sociolinguistic Analysis on Language Used in Bangladeshi TV Commercials